cleanweb-uk/cleanweb-uk.github.com/source/_posts/2013-02-28-the-promise-and-the-perils-of-efficiency.markdown

 > "Techno-fixes" *alone* are unlikely to reduce our impact.

 Visions such as that of the GESI Smarter 2020 report - which do not consider rebound effects - have a useful political role to play in detailing what could be possible, as well as creating a program of priorities for ICT4S deployment.
-However, without political and economic incentives towards limiting overall resource use, the benefits could be purely economic, losing sight of the environmental challenge.
+However, without political and economic incentives towards limiting overall resource use, the environmental benefits may be smaller than we hope, or we may only achieve short-term economic benefits.
 So what forms could these incentives take?
 That's for another blog post, but there are suggestions in this recent [European Commission report](http://ec.europa.eu/environment/eussd/pdf/rebound_effect_report.pdf), along with lots more about on that perfidious rebound effect.

 *You can watch videos of the conference online [here](http://www.multimedia.ethz.ch/conferences/2013/ict4s/20130214_e7) or download the [proceedings](http://dx.doi.org/10.3929/ethz-a-007337628).*